classy-org/paired-frame/README.md

 parent.emit('some-event-name', someEventData);
 ```

-You can also send arbitrary messages to your counterpart, which will be emitted
+You can also send arbitrary messages to the counterpart frame, which will be
-as events there.
+emitted as events there.

 ```
 parent.send('some-event-name', someEventData);